hegel5000/VolCloud1/readme.md

 About This Repo
 ---------------
 In a computer graphics class I took in 2013, I was assigned to write a ray tracer for scenes of voxels.
-All of my original code is in `./VolCloud1/Cloud.cpp`, so check that out.
+I extended it at little.
+All of my original (and as of yet undocumented, sry) code is in `./VolCloud1/Cloud.cpp`, so check that out.

-Check out ./Release for some example renderings and config files.
+**Check out `./Release` for some example renderings and config files.**

+This was made in Visual Studio 2012.
+Rather than figuring out how to actually compile VolCloud, you might want to try the pre-compiled Windows executable also found in `./Release`.
+Or not, because you shouldn't trust strangers with executables from the internet.

 Usage
 -----